Login with Netlify Identity

 Practice Pointer

 • In many countries open dialogue and discussion on the needs of key populations is often not accepted.
 Interventions to promote an enabling environment more palatable include use of terminology, i.e. instead of men who have sex with men, ‘men at risk’.
 The latest epidemiological evidence should always be cited as a starting point for these discussions.
 Use of trained facilitators to guide the discussion on sensitive issues is also encouraged, as well as providing a ‘safe space’ for KPs.
-UN houses can often provide space for KP dialogues.
+UN houses can often provide such space for KP dialogues.

 • The country dialogue should follow a four-step process to prioritize the components of a country’s response to the three diseases, based on country context, to provide a sound investment case.
 An investment case requires attention to the strategic value of HIV, TB and malaria interventions with attention to “equity, efficiency and evidence”.